What is the HIPAA Privacy Rule?

 As a general rule, federal law supercedes state laws.
 However, the HIPAA Privacy Rule does not preempt state laws that offer stronger protections for patient privacy.
 Additionally, the Privacy Rule leaves intact any state law that relates to reporting of disease or injury, child abuse, birth, or death, or public health activities and investigations.
 State laws about the treatment of minors also will prevail.

 Who will enforce the Privacy Rule?

 The Privacy Rule is administered by the DHHS Office of Civil Rights.

 How will the components of KUMC work together?

 Under the HIPAA law, affiliated organizations can create a joint compliance program.
-The University of Kansas Medical Center, the University of Kansas Hospital Authority, KU Physicians, Inc., and KU HealthPartners have formed an "organized health care arrangement" whereby we can deliver a joint privacy notice and share patient information for joint activities in treatment, payment, and health care operations.
+The University of Kansas Medical Center, the University of Kansas Hospital Authority and its affiliates, the University of Kansas Physicians, Inc., and KU HealthPartners, Inc., have formed an "organized health care arrangement" whereby we can deliver a joint privacy notice and share patient information for joint activities in treatment, payment, and health care operations.
 The four partners of KU Medical Center also coordinate efforts in order to share resources and harmonize procedures.
 HIPAA contacts are:

 firstname.lastname@example.org - 913.588.0940

 Terri Thompson, The University of Kansas Physcicians, Inc.